Skip to main content

 Learn about some of the many services we offer at Muleshoe Medical Center to care for our community

-Muleshoe Area Medical Center operates a Level IV Trauma Center, open 24-hours-a-day, 7-days-a-week.
-The Hospital provides routine and life saving care, stabilizing patients who may need to be transferred to another facility.
+The Muleshoe Area Medical Center is equipped to handle various levels of trauma and is open 24-hours-a-day, 7-days-a-week.
+The Hospital provides routine and life saving care, stabilizing patients who may need to be transferred to another facility

 Outpatient Services include Laboratory, Radiology and Physical Therapy departments.
 The Laboratory offers a wide range of tests and is staffed by qualified personnel with degrees in Medical Laboratory Technology.